JianingXi/mCGfinder/README.md

 mutations in breast invasive carcinoma (BRCA) samples, bladder urothelial carcinoma (BLCA), glioblastoma multiforme (GBM), head and neck squamous cell carcinoma (HNSC) from [UCSC Cancer Genomics Browser] (https://genome-cancer.soe.ucsc.edu/proj/site/hgHeatmap/).
+We then select the genes that are also included in the interaction network, and map these genes onto binary mutation matrixs.

 Contact